Visual-Intelligence-UMN/interactive-survey-template/README.md

 export const basePath = process.env.NODE_ENV === 'development' ? '' : '/{your-new-repo-name}/';
 ```

-Push the changes to your github repository, and the survey website will now be available at the new url [https://{your-github-username}.github.io/{your-new-repo-name}/](https://{your-github-username}.github.io/{}/).
+Push the changes to your github repository, and the survey website will now be available at the new URL [https://{your-github-username}.github.io/{your-new-repo-name}/](https://{your-github-username}.github.io/{}/).

 ## How to modify the JSON file